Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Hybrid Mattress Pros

-• Temperature Regulation: If you are a hot sleeper, you’ll understand how important this feature is.
-The pocketed coils in hybrid mattresses provide better airflow than all-foam mattresses.
-Companies will also implement other helpful features into these beds, such as cooling foams infused with gel or temperature-regulating fabrics in the cover like cotton or Tencel.
+• Temperature regulation – The pocketed coils in hybrids provide more airflow.
+Companies will also add other helpful features, such as cooling gel in the foams or temperature-regulating covers like cotton or Tencel.

-• Durable: Hybrids are considered more durable than something like a traditional innerspring mattress because of their top foam layers.
+• Durable – Hybrids are considered more durable than traditional innerspring mattresses because of their top foam layers.
 These prevent the springs from poking through after a year or two.
-Most hybrids are expected to last an average of seven years, although this can be longer or shorter depending on the quality of materials used.
+Most hybrids are expected to last an average of seven to 10 years.

 Hybrid Mattress Cons

-• More Expensive Than Traditional Types: While hybrid mattresses are generally less expensive than latex mattresses (which we will get to in the next section), they are still typically more expensive than memory foam or innerspring models.
-Some hybrid mattresses cost less than others, but a quality model could run you at least 1,200 dollars.
+• More expensive – While hybrid mattresses are generally less expensive than latex mattresses, they are still typically more expensive than memory foam or innerspring models.
+Some hybrid mattresses cost less than others, but a quality model could run you at least $1,200.

-• Some Motion Transfer: Hybrid mattresses are better at isolating motion than traditional innerspring mattresses, however, there is still some motion transfer.
-This is because hybrids still have springs, even if they are typically individually wrapped.
-A mattress with no springs, like a memory foam mattress, will have even better motion isolation than a hybrid.
+• Some motion transfer: Hybrid mattresses are better at isolating motion than traditional innerspring mattresses, but you may still experience some motion transfer because of the coils.
+A mattress with no springs, like a memory foam mattress, will often have even better motion isolation than a hybrid.

 Latex mattresses are rubber foam mattresses, meaning at their core, they are made from a rubberized material that has been whipped into a foam.
 This material is then molded and cured in sheets that are stacked on top of similar materials or integrated with others.